Introduction to Kafka¶

 - Topics in Kafka are always multi-producer and multi-subscriber: a topic can have zero, one, or many producers that write events to it, as well as zero, one, or many consumers that subscribe to these events.

-Topics cannot be queried, however, events in a topic can be read as often as needed, and unlike other messaging systems, events are not deleted once they are consumed.
+Topics cannot be queried, however, events in a topic can be read as often as needed, and unlike other messaging systems, events are not deleted after they are consumed.
 Instead, topics can be configured to expire data after it has reached a certain age or when the topic has reached a certain size.
 Kafka’s performance is effectively constant with respect to data size, so storing data for a long time should have a nominal effect on performance.

 See the Confluent Cloud Quick Start to easily get started with Kafka for free.